kvenanzi/synthetichealth/ideas/migration_retry_enhancement.md

-# Migration Retry & Failure Visibility Enhancement
+# Migration Retry & Failure Visibility Enhancement (Implemented)

 ## Concept
 Extend the migration simulator to record per-patient stage failures and support optional retry logic so that simulated outages can be triaged or reprocessed interactively.